Friday, December 5th 2025, East Dean Village Hall, Eastbourne, BN20 0DR.

 Runners will also have the option of leaving a finish line bag at registration.
 This is limited to one bag per runner.
 Please ensure the bag is clearly marked with your name and bib number.

 Runners will have the option of leaving 2 drop bags at registration.
 Please make sure these are clearly labelled with your name and race number.
-These bags will be transported to the Findon Village Hall aid station (mile 51) and the Glynde aid station (mile 84).
+These bags will be transported to the Findon Village Hall Aid Station (mile 51) and the Glynde aid station (mile 82.3).
 Here they will be kept safe and ready for your collection.

 We cannot transfer 1 bag between the 2 stations so, please bring 2 separate bags if you wish to have access to them at both stations.
 Please keep these bags as small as possible.
 There is a chance the route will be flooded in places.
 These areas are few and far between however, there is the possibility of getting wet feet.
 If it’s a cold day, running with wet feet can become a problem so, we strongly recommend having a drop bag especially if you don’t have a crew.
 Include dry socks and shoes in this bag along with spare clothing.
 These will all be transported back to the finish and will arrive by about 7pm.
 If you finish before this and don’t want to wait, then we can hold the bag for collection the following week, or post it to you if you are willing to cover postage costs.

 The course is predominantly on easy going trails with small road sections as well.
 At the time of year the race takes place the ground should be soft, wet, muddy and possibly frozen.
-We therefore suggest that trail shoes with moderate to aggressive grip are suitable.
+We therefore suggest that trail shoes with moderate/aggressive grip are suitable.
 We will update all runners of the trail condition the week of the race.

 Runners must carry the following equipment with them at all times and will be disqualified for failing kit checks.
 Inspections will take place before, during, and after the race.